 - Pages – from here you can create, delete and modify your pages and their content.

 - Plugins – This is the place from where you manage your WordPress extensions.
-The tab allows you to browse, install, delete and set up different WordPress plugins.
+The tab allows you to browse and install WordPress Plugins, delete them and set them up in different ways.

 However, the tab that you will most likely use the most, in the beginning, is the Settings one.
 All the general adjustments to your site can be done from here.
 When you learn how to use the Dashboard, you will occasionally go back to the Settings, so it is a great idea to understand how this menu works.